What is xylitol?

 How much xylitol is poisonous to dogs?

-Any amount can cause serious health issues, particularly in dogs.
-But, as a rule of thumb, it’s estimated that 50-100mg of xylitol per kilogram of body weight, can cause hypoglycemia (see explanation below).
+As a rule of thumb, it’s estimated that 50-100mg of xylitol per kilogram of body weight, can cause hypoglycemia (see explanation below).
 If that’s accurate, then xylitol is even more toxic to dogs than the stimulant theobromine, which is found in chocolate.

 In humans and non-primates such as dogs and cats, blood sugar is controlled by insulin which is a hormone released from the pancreas.
 If insulin is no longer produced sugar diabetes results.
 In humans, xylitol does not stimulate the release of insulin.
 But that’s not the case in dogs which absorb it very quickly.

-Xylitol and dogs.
+Dog xylitol ingestion.
 What are the side effects?

 Ingestion of xylitol can lead to hypoglycaemia — dangerously low blood sugar — and with less sugar in the bloodstream, your dog may faint or suffer from seizures, which can be fatal.
 Xylitol can also damage the liver.
 As a result, the liver can’t properly perform many of its normal functions.
 The severity of this often depends on the dog rather than the dose so even a tiny amount of xylitol can cause serious health issues.